 Many teens have problems with problem-solving, as they have been dependent on their parents to make a lot of decisions for them.
 As they begin to make more of their own decisions, they often struggle to understand the potential consequences of their behavior, which can lead to impulsive decisions followed by feelings of shame and guilt.
 Being a mentor for teens begins by teaching them how to normalize their behavior.
 They need to know that it’s okay to be upset, but expressing such intense emotion doesn’t work in certain situations.
 Offering teens different approaches and ideas can help them better understand how to modify and change how they respond to difficult situations.

 Adults Provide Hope

 Many teens have a hard time figuring out their direction in life.
 They feel overwhelmed by possibilities and struggle to see the light at the end of the tunnel.
 Adults remind teens that the light will remain there and that they have to be patient, but that things do get better when they keep an open mind.
 Teens are easy to dismiss these promises, but spending more time with adults can help teens begin to imagine what their own future will look like.
 Adults can help teens make positive choices by role modeling healthy behaviors and guiding their decision-making process.

 If your teen is struggling with suicidal ideation, hopelessness, and difficulty trusting others, our supportive professionals can help!

 Elevations RTC Can Help

-Elevations RTC is a co-ed residential treatment center for teens ages 13-17.
+Elevations RTC is an all gender residential treatment center for teens ages 13-17.
 Our students struggle with anxiety, depression, ADHD, self esteem, and bullying.
 We follow an intensive interdisciplinary approach that offers college preparatory academics, therapeutic recreation activities, and individual, family and group psychotherapy.
 Elevations gives students the skills and confidence they need to transition to the real world and lead healthy, happy lives.